What’s the Best Way? Authoritative Parenting or Permissive Parenting?

 If neither of these parenting models work, then what does?

-Conscious parenting creates respect between you and your kids.
+Connection parenting creates respect between you and your kids.
 Everyone feels honored and empowered, and you work together to find solutions and mutually agreed upon actions and limits.
 This inspires true cooperation.

 Punishments and rewards are reactive, and you probably find that you are having to react over and over again.
-Maintaining a conscious connection with your child can reduce or even eliminate those behaviors that cause both you and your child to react.
+Maintaining a close connection with your child can reduce or even eliminate those behaviors that cause both you and your child to react.
 You can prevent the power struggles and the never-ending cycles of acting out.

 When you show your kids how to communicate respectfully and positively, they will also learn how to create mutually respectful relationships and powerful connections later in life.